MattKotsenas/MattKotsenas/src/render/posts/msbuild-targets-with-vertical-slices.html.md

   `<Import>` chain and updates dependencies like you'd expect (I haven't used Renovate, please let me know if that tool also works / has problems)
 3. _Removing_ a feature, such as our .editorconfig workaround, is as simple as deleting the folder and corresponding imports.
-By grouping all parts of the workaround together, we've eliminated the opportunity for parts of features / workarounds to be incompletely removed and prevented a major source of cruft
+By grouping all parts of the workaround together, we've reduced the chance that some pieces are incompletely removed and as a result prevented a major source of cruft
 4. Sharing between projects is much easier; we've reduced the temptation to copy /paste an ever-growing .props file from project to project and avoided another common source of cruft accumulation